A) School Awards

 Edusave Scholarships for Government, Government-Aided and Specialised Schools

 who are within the top 10% of their school’s level and course in terms of

 Edusave Awards for Achievement, Good Leadership and Service (EAGLES)

 Up to 10% of students from each school who have demonstrated leadership qualities, service to community and schools, excellence in non-academic activities, and good conduct.

 Edusave Merit Bursaries

-All Singaporean students in Government and Government-aided schools, junior colleges/centralised institute, independent schools or institutions, specialised schools or Institute of Technical Education who are not recipients of any Edusave Scholarship are eligible for the Edusave Merit Bursary if they are within the top 25% of each level and course in their schools and their monthly gross household income does not exceed $5,000.
-To benefit students from bigger households, they are also eligible if their per capita household income, i.e. gross household income divided by the number of household members, does not exceed $1,725.
+All Singaporean P3 to P6 students in Government and Government-aided schools, junior colleges/centralised institute, independent schools or institutions, specialised schools or Institute of Technical Education who are not recipients of any Edusave Scholarship are eligible for the Edusave Merit Bursary if they are within the top 25% of each level and course in their schools, have demonstrated good conduct, and their monthly gross household income does not exceed $6,900.
+To benefit students from bigger households, they are also eligible if their per capita household income, i.e. gross household income divided by the number of household members does not exceed $1,725.
 The value of the bursary is $200 for Primary 3 students and $250 for Primary 4 to 6 students.

-All Singaporean pupils from Primary 2 onwards in Government and Government-aided schools, junior colleges/centralised institute, independent schools or institutions, specialised schools or Institute of Technical Education who are not recipients of any Edusave Scholarship or Edusave Merit Bursary are eligible for the Edusave Good Progress Award if they are among the top 10% who have made significant improvement in their academic performance based on their overall examination results compared to the previous year.
+All Singaporean pupils from Primary 4 onwards in Government and Government-aided schools, junior colleges/centralised institute, independent schools or institutions, specialised schools or Institute of Technical Education who are not recipients of any Edusave Scholarship or Edusave Merit Bursary are eligible for the Edusave Good Progress Award if they are among the top 10% who have made significant improvement in their academic performance based on their overall examination results compared to the previous year.
 The value of the award is $150 for Primary 4 to 6 students.